 The Haverford College Archives administers the College’s Records Management Program along with advice and support of the Records Management Advisory Group (RMAG).
-Approved by Senior Staff in 2016, the Records Management Policy and the Records Retention Schedule outline the responsibilities of Haverford College staff, faculty, and administrators for managing records in their custody.
+Approved by Senior Staff in 2016 and revised in 2022, the Records Management Policy and the Records Retention Schedule outline the responsibilities of Haverford College staff, faculty, and administrators for managing records in their custody.

-For questions or for assistance in effectively managing College records, please contact the hc-special [at] haverford.edu (College Archivist/Records Manager).
+For questions or for assistance in effectively managing College records, please contact the ejonesmins [at] haverford.edu (College Archivist/Records Manager).

 Records management responsibilities go beyond keeping and disposing of records at the appropriate time.
 Departments and offices are responsible for efficiently managing records so that they are accessible as long as they are considered active departmental records.
 This entails creating, categorizing, and saving records in a way that allows them to be easily located, retrieved, and used.

 Each department is encouraged to designate a Records Liaison.
 The Records Liaison functions as the primary point of contact between each office and the records manager and should be knowledgeable about the department's current record keeping practices.

 - Assist with the development and implementation of the records management program.